umlouco/video-conference-zoom/README.txt

 Yes, you should be registered in Zoom.
 Also, on the plan you are using there depends the number of hosts and users you can add.

+= Questions/ Follow ups ? =

+Join our facebook group which we have created in order to stay up to date with updates and common issues faced.
+[Join here](https://www.facebook.com/groups/zoomwp/ "Join here")

 == Screenshots ==
 1. Join via browser
 2. Meetings Listings.
 Select a User in order to list meetings for that user.